Our approach to pay

 Senior management pay

-Note: where no individuals fall within a £5,000 band in the table above the band is not included.
+- Where no individuals fall within a £5,000 band in the table above the band is not included.

 Our pay ratios

-Gender pay ratios
+Gender pay ratio

 More details on how we’re governed and our finances can be found in our annual report and accounts.